 The District of Sechelt adopted its new Official Community Plan (OCP) on July 20, 2011, following more than two years of review and discussion with Council and community residents.
 This OCP replaces the previous plan adopted in 1995.

 The OCP provides an overall framework guide to future development and well-being of the District.
-The OCP incorporates the guiding principles of the Vision Plan, and contains detailed policies and objectives regarding future land use, environmental protection, housing, economic development, transportation and infrastructure, parks and open spaces, heritage and community services.
+It contains detailed policies and objectives regarding future land use, environmental protection, housing, economic development, transportation and infrastructure, parks and open spaces, heritage and community services.

-The Official Community Plan will be guiding Council's decisions.
+The OCP will be guiding Council's decisions.
 The OCP's future land use designations do not directly apply to property owners.
 Current land use is regulated under the zoning bylaw.
-In the near future, the District will be update the Zoning Bylaw, Subdivision Bylaw and other bylaws to reflect any new policies from the Official Community Plan.

 Full OCP document

 To read or download the entire OCP (including maps) click on the image to the right.
-This is a large file (20MB) and may take several minutes to open.
-If you have dial-up internet access, you may wish to open individual sections of the OCP listed in the quick links.
+This is a large file (34MB) and may take several minutes to open.

-Several important studies were undertaken as bacground to the OCP policies.
+Several important studies were undertaken as background to the OCP policies.
 These should be referenced for additional detailed information: